What is a statement of capital?

 For new companies formed with the model articles from 1 October 2009 (and other companies that amend their articles of association accordingly), the number of shares in issue can be increased without having to re-negotiate an arbitrary ceiling.
 Instead, companies limited by shares must maintain and in certain circumstances submit to Companies House the statement of capital.

-Part of the new statement of capital, as featured in the SH02 paper form
+Part of the statement of capital, as featured in the SH02 paper form

 Statement of capital